 Undermining US national security is not typically on the president’s to-do list for such calls.

-was just the tip of the iceberg.
+Contradicting the US intelligence community on Russian election interference by calling the Mueller investigation a“Russian hoax”was just the tip of the iceberg.
 Trump also said Russia isn’t “looking at all to get involved” in Venezuela, just two days after Secretary of State Mike Pompeocalled the Russian foreign ministerto warn that Putin’s interference there was “destabilizing.”

 This is just the latest example that shows Trump relies on a shadow cabinet of US enemies to advise him rather than his own national security council.

 Damage control following the President’s hour-long call with Putin and preventive measures for the future are necessary.
 In the absence of being able to rescind the President’s phone privileges entirely, limiting his phone time is the safest thing his team can do at this juncture.